Towards Long-time Geometrization: Stability of the Double-Cusp Spacetimes Under T2-Symmetry: Proof of the stability of compactly supported non-polarized perturbations

 \end{lemma} \begin{proof} We know that $\mathcal{E}_1 = E[z,v] + E[z_x,v_x] \leq E_1 + E[z_x,v_x]$ so in order to bound $\mathcal{E}_1$ with $E_1$ we need to control $E[z_x,v_x]$ by $E_1$.
 Note that

 Now, using the equation,

 so

 So now we need to control the last integral by $E_1$.
 In order to do this, we will use the hypothesis that $\abs{z_x},\abs{v_x} <1$.
-Now, remember the general form of $B$ and $D$ (\cref{eq:B_descrip,eq:D_descrip}).
-It follows that we need to bound
+Now, remembering the general form of $B$ and $D$ (\cref{eq:str1,eq:str2,eq:str3,eq:str4}), it follows that

-Here, we have used that $2ab \leq a^2+b^2$ many times.
-The strategy is as follows: \begin{enumerate}[1.] \item If $\alpha$ is composed only by zeroth derivative terms, then $\alpha^2$ always has $\frac{1}{\cosh^2(2x)}$ as one of its factors and always has at least four terms (powers of $z$ and $v$).
-Choose two of these, for example, $v$ and $w$, and use $\norm{\cdot}_\infty$ with the remaining terms and Cauchy-Schwarz with these two terms together with $\frac{1}{\cosh^2(2x)}$.
-Using Cauchy-Schwarz gives us a term $\mathcal{E}_0$.
-Again, use Sobolev embedding to bound the infinite norms of the remaining terms and $R^{-k} e^{-8\tilde{W}} \leq C e^{-2t}$.
-This procedure yields bounds of the form